bmregner/finance_prediction/notebooks/README.md

 They are also very useful to showcase what our code can do and how to use it.

+Especially "Walkthrough_nlp_training" is explicitly designed to be a fairly thorough walkthrough of our presently working pipeline.

-We are still working on their contents but they will become nice walkthroughs for our project.
+We are still working on their contents but they will become nicer.

 Enjoy!